visgl/deck.gl/docs/api-reference/carto/carto-bqtiler-layer.md

 To migrate the code to use the new `CartoLayer`, you need to make the following changes:

 - Use the `setConfig` function instead of the `setCredentials` function.
 You need to provide a username/api key combination both for public and private tilesets.
-For private tilesets, the API key needs to have access to the Maps API and the user must have configured a BigQuery connection.
+For private tilesets, the API key needs to have access to the Maps API and the user must have configured a BigQuery connection in the CARTO dashboard.
 - Instantiate a `CartoLayer` instead of a `CartoBQTilerLayer`.
 Comparing to the `CartoSQLLayer` instantiation, you need to provide one additional property: `type` with the value `MAP_TYPES.TILESET`

 ```js